-Greg served as Founding Chair of the National Chapter of the US Green Building Council.
-He also served on the LEED Steering Committee for 7 years and was Founding Chair of the Technical Advisory Group on Energy and Atmosphere where he shaped minimum energy performance and re-weighting around climate change.
+Capital E President, Greg Kats served as Founding Chair of the National Chapter of the US Green Building Council.
+He also served on the LEED Steering Committee for 7 years and was Founding Chair of the Technical Advisory Group on Energy and Atmosphere where he helped shaped minimum energy performance and re-weighting around climate change.
 In 2011, Greg was the recipient of first US Green Building Council Lifetime Achievement Award.
-He is also the author of some of the most quoted and influential studies on costs and benefits of green buildings:

-Greg served as Principal Advisor to Enterprise Community Partners, a billion-dollar affordable housing developer, to guide the firm’s CEO and top management in creating Green Communities, a comprehensive, cost-effective standard for green and healthy design.
-Enterprise Green Communities has been used as the basis in the design of over 75,000 units of affordable housing.
+Capital E President, Greg Kats, served as the Principal Advisor to Enterprise Community Partners, a billion-dollar affordable housing developer, guiding the firm’s CEO and top management in creating Green Communities, a comprehensive, cost-effective standard for green and healthy design.
+Enterprise Green Communities has been used as the basis in the design of 60,000 units of affordable housing.
 It has become the national (and increasingly the international) design standard for green affordable housing.

 IPMVP is the international industry standard for efficiency design and documentation and the basis for over $50 billion in energy efficiency investments.
 Greg Kats co-founded (with Art Rosenfeld) and served as Executive Chairman for 7 years, managing all aspects of industry-wide standard development, including (with the Association of Energy Engineers) the creation of the international M&V training and certification standard for industry professionals (CMVP).
 IPMVP allows off-balance-sheet efficiency financing, has been translated into 10 languages, is a required design basis for all US federal buildings, and serves as the technical efficiency design standard for LEED.
 For more see the IPMVP Wikipedia page.

 CarbonStar is the first international industry standard for documenting, demonstrating, and specifying carbon intensity of concrete.
 Capital E President Greg Kats is one of three co-developers of the standard.